FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

        end;
 ```

 We can plug the training function inside a loop and train the model for more epochs.
-The loop can be tailored to suit the user's needs, and the conditions can be specified in plain `Julia`!
-Here we will train the model for a maximum of `500` epochs, but to ensure that the model does not overfit, we will break as soon as our accuracy value crosses or becomes equal to 0.98.
+The loop can be tailored to suit the user's needs, and the conditions can be specified in plain Julia.
+Here we will train the model for a maximum of `500` epochs, but to ensure that the model does not overfit, we will break as soon as our accuracy value crosses or becomes equal to `0.98`.

 ```jldoctest logistic_regression; filter = r"[+-]?([0-9]*[.])?[0-9]+(f[+-]*[0-9])?"
 julia> for i = 1:500